clonemeagain/docker-osticket/README.md

 # Mail Configuration

-The image does not run a MTA.
-Although one could be installed quite easily, getting the setup so that external mail servers will accept mail from your host & domain is not trivial due to anti-spam measures.
+The compose group does run an example/dev MTA.
+Although, getting the setup so that external mail servers will accept mail from your host & domain is not trivial due to anti-spam measures.
 This is additionally difficult to do from ephemeral docker containers that run in a cloud where the host may change etc.